kwaldenphd/sql-queries-joins/README.md

 WHERE dob>1996;
 ```

-28. This query returns all columns from `Player_Birthplaces` where data in the `dob` field is greater than `1996`.

-29. SQL query syntax requires single quotes around text values.
+This query returns all columns from `Player_Birthplaces` where data in the `dob` field is greater than `1996`.
+SQL query syntax requires single quotes around text values.
 Numeric fields do not need single quotes.

-30. We can also write queries that test for or return values for multiple conditions, using SQL's logical operators.
-These are called subqueries.

-31. For example, what if we wanted to return all records for players born in the Dominican Republic, Venezuela, or Puerto Rico.
+We can also write queries that test for or return values for multiple conditions, using SQL's logical operators.
+These are called **subqueries**.
+For example, what if we wanted to return all records for players born in the Dominican Republic, Venezuela, or Puerto Rico.

 ```SQL
 -- select all values from table where country equals any of three values